 Property owners are potentially liable for injuries suffered on their premises.
-If you slipped or tripped because of an unsafe condition, you may be entitled to compensation.
+If you have and injury from slip-and-fall accidents or tripped because of an unsafe condition, you may be entitled to compensation.
 The more serious the injury, the more important it is to have experienced legal representation.

 The Kansas City personal injury lawyers of Monsees & Mayer, P.C. have obtained good recoveries in slip, trip and fall cases throughout Missouri and Kansas.
 We can determine if you have grounds for a premises liability claim against the business or property owner.
 Call 816-361-5555 for a free case evaluation.